caomingkai/Shopify-BundleSales-webApp/README.md

       + bundleDetail, string ( bundleID , item num, productID and discount pairs, bundleID , item num, productID and discount pairs )
    2. originToShadow(namespace)->(key, value)
    When bundle_detect.liquid find out there exists a bundle, i.e. find out certain products needed to be changed into its **shadow** counterpart.
 We read this metafield of product, based on bundleID find out productID of its **shadow product**, then make cart AJAX to delete orginal, and add shadow product.
-      + originalProductID_1, str( bundleID, shadowProductID, bundleID, shadowProductID, )
+      + origin variant ID_1, str( bundleID, shadow variant ID, bundleID, shadow variant tID )
-      + originalProductID_2, str( bundleID, shadowProductID, bundleID, shadowProductID, )
+      + origin variant ID_2, str( bundleID, shadow variant tID, bundleID, shadow variant ID, ...)
    2. cartProductHash(namespace)->(key, value)
    act like a HashMap variable, used by bundle_detect.liquid to read/write/store for following code to check if there exists bundl
       + hashNum, int ( e.g  3 )